-^{}Course may be substituted with a related course from either AA, AS, or Approved General Education list for Applied Science and Technology.
+^{}Course must be chosen or substituted with a related course from the approved general education course list.

 ^{} Credits in addition to the diploma program

 Industrial Mechanics

 Program Description: The Industrial Mechanics Program provides training essential for entry-level positions as a machine repairer, or building and plant maintenance technician.
 The program will provide basic skills in welding, fabrication, pneumatics & hydraulics, blueprint reading, lean manufacturing, and predictive and preventive maintenance.
 Students will utilize hands-on training to install, maintain and troubleshoot the equipment currently utilized by today's industries.
 Upon completion of the program, the graduates will be awarded a Diploma in Industrial Mechanics.
 All courses taken will also satisfy some of the requirements for other Industrial Technology Associate Degree programs.